You are currently viewing Chumphu Ney, where the Floating Statue of Dorji Phagmo defies gravity

 How to Reach Chumphu Ney

 The climb begins at the bridge and passes through several sacred caves, rocks, and waterfalls associated with Guru Rinpoche, Dakinis, and Saints who had graced this power spot meditating and practicing dharma.
-The gate to heaven, Guru Rinpoche’s throne, an imprint of Guru Rinpoche, the ceremonial robe of the Guru on a rock, a stone vase containing the holy water of long life, and imprints of Dakinis are the wonderful sights along the way as one hike up.
+The amazing sights along the way as one hike up include the portal to heaven, Guru Rinpoche’s throne, an imprint of Guru Rinpoche, the Guru’s ceremonial robe on a rock, a stone vase filled with the holy water of long life, and impressions of Dakinis.

 The trail is longer than hiking up Tiger’s Nest but is not as physically exhausting.
-It is a pleasant hike through an enchanting forest, following a beautiful river until you reach a Stupa (Chorten).
-The walk is on flat land with little gradient until the last part of the trail at a bridge at the base of the hill.
-The final hundred meters incline up to the monastery is fairly steep.
+It is enjoyable and follows a lovely river through a charming forest till you come to a Chorten.
+The hike is on flat land with little gradient until the last part of the trail at a bridge at the base of the hill.
+However, the final hundred meters incline up to the monastery is steep.

 You can feel free once you exit the congested city and hike away from the madness of city life.
 Your mind will be re-energized by being outside in the fresh air.
 Your city’s mundane life, the commotion, and the depressing daily routine will all be forgotten, and your mind will be free because it’s a spiritual hike, not just an ordinary hike.